Synthetic data: Machine learning

 This usage of synthetic data has been proposed for computer vision applications, in particular object detection, where the synthetic environment is a 3D model of the object, and learning to navigate environments by visual information.

+In the context of large language model training, synthetic data generation has become a core component of the post-training pipeline.
+Techniques such as Self-Instruct, which uses a small seed set of 175 human-written instructions to generate 52,000 synthetic instruction-following examples, and Persona Hub, which generates over one billion synthetic personas for diverse instruction generation, have enabled the creation of large-scale training datasets at a fraction of the cost of human annotation.

 At the same time, transfer learning remains a nontrivial problem, and synthetic data has not become ubiquitous yet.
 Research results indicate that adding a small amount of real data significantly improves transfer learning with synthetic data.
 Advances in generative adversarial networks (GAN), lead to the natural idea that one can produce data and then use it for training.
 Since at least 2016, such adversarial training has been successfully used to produce synthetic data of sufficient quality to produce state-of-the-art results in some domains, without even needing to re-mix real data in with the generated synthetic data.

 Examples

 In 1987, a Navlab autonomous vehicle used 1200 synthetic road images as one approach to training.

 In 2021, Microsoft released a database of 100,000 synthetic faces based on (500 real faces) that claims to "match real data in accuracy".

-In 2023, Nature (journal) published a cover of their Nature's 10 series designed by Kim Albrecht of the project "Artificial Worldviews."
+In 2023, Nature published a cover of their Nature's 10 series designed by Kim Albrecht of the project "Artificial Worldviews."
 The cover features a mapping of over 18,000 synthetically generated data points prompted from ChatGPT on the categories of knowledge.

+DataFramer has published datasets on Hugging Face, including ehr-multi-file-patient-samples, a synthetic multi-file patient history dataset, and INSURE-Dial, a dialogue dataset for insurance-call phase detection and compliance verification.